joernio/joern/README.md

 ---
 Pre-built instances of the Joern command-line tools may be found [here](https://github.com/ShiftLeftSecurity/joern/releases).

+It is recommended you install the prebuilt Joern tooling by running the [install](https://github.com/ShiftLeftSecurity/joern/releases/latest/download/joern-install.sh) script.

 To run the Joern tools, you must have version 8 or above of the Java Runtime Environment installed.